About Part Hyatt Siem Reap

 While you can find Buddhist touches and Khmer elements all around the hotel, this omnipresence of the local culture feels not at all dominant.
-In fact, the hotel resembles a “live” exhibition where the past blends with the presence in every detail, from the books chosen to be displayed to the Buddhist statues, each with a unique history behind.
+In fact, the hotel resembles a “live” exhibition where the past blends with the presence in every detail, from the books chosen to be displayed to the Buddhist statues, each with a unique history behind them.
 To put it simply, the hotel’s design gently appeals to all those with a refined taste.

 Traditional dance performance at dinner

 This is nowhere near as well-prepared as the Smile of Angkor show, but still is a great touch to guests’ dining experience.

 What could have enhanced my experience at Park Hyatt Siem Reap

 - Adding a specific theme or story to their afternoon tea could have elevated the experience there even more.
 (For example, the concept of Park Hyatt Saigon’s afternoon tea stems from the (fictional) story of a French lady who keeps a journal of posh experiences that she has in Saigon).

 All in all, the luxury experiences I had at Park Hyatt Siem Reap were superb beyond words, especially when we decided to stay here during our honeymoon in Siem Reap!
 With great eagerness, I would gladly recommend this beautiful property to anyone who visits this ancient Cambodian city.

 Pin this for future reference!